quickwit-oss/quickwit/docs/configuration/source-config.md

 The Kafka source manages commit offsets manually using the [checkpoint API](../overview/concepts/indexing.md#checkpoint) and disables auto-commit.

 - `group.id`
 Kafka-based distributed indexing relies on consumer groups.
-The group ID assigned to each consumer managed by the source is `quickwit-{index_id}-{source_id}`.
+Unless overridden in the client parameters, the default group ID assigned to each consumer managed by the source is `quickwit-{index_uid}-{source_id}`

 - `max.poll.interval.ms`
 Short max poll interval durations may cause a source to crash when back pressure from the indexer occurs.
 Therefore, Quickwit recommends using the default value of `300000` (5 minutes).